PhilEllis/AnamCara-milestone-3/README.md

 >#### Common Features Across All Pages
 - **Favicon** -
     - a favicon of the symbol used throughout the site is visible on the site tab so that all users can easily navigate back to the site with ease when multiple tabs are open.
+Please note that this is the Centos Brand mark and would be trademarked but used in this setting as a temporary favicon and brand symbol. before being published to market this would need to be replaced with a unique symbol.
 - **Header** -
     - Provide instant impression on the user but simple structure so as not to distract.
     - I opted to use a slightly transparent navigation bar with a left aligned logo that links back to the home page.